bekk/bekk-christmas/post/kotlin/the-ins-and-outs-of-kotlin.md

 Take a moment before you read on to ask yourself *why* the Kotlin people would not allow this.
 Why isn't the class MutableList covariant?
 What error will this cause?
 Don't worry, take your time.
 This whole generic business is a bit to wrap our head around.

 Ready for the answer?
-The error we'd encounter is we are now adding a `Dog` to a variable defined only to hold `Cats`.
+All right.
+The error we'd encounter is that we are now adding a `Dog` to a variable defined only to hold `Cats`.
 The variable myCats originally wasn't a `MutableList<Animal>` but a `MutableList<Cat>`, one which now suddenly contains a Dog!
 In Java, we can encounter this error with Arrays since Arrays are **covariant** on its type.
 It's called an ArrayStoreException, and is a runtime error.
 Meaning nothing warns us that it will happen.
 However in Kotlin, they've tried to make this type of error difficult by making all generics by default **invariant**.
 So why then is an immutable List **covariant**?
 Well first of all, if we had a `List<Animal>` as a parameter to our `addADog()`, we wouldn't be able to add a dog.
 Since.. well the List interface doesn't have `add()`.
 So what that means, is that you can't mess with the content of List.
-Meaning it's safe to assign a `List<Cat>` to `List<Animal>`, because none can by mistake of adding a `Dog` or a `Sloth`.
+Meaning it's safe to assign a `List<Cat>` to `List<Animal>`, because none can make the mistake of adding a `Dog` or a `Sloth`.

 So can we generalize this rule to any kind of generic class?
 Well, kind of.
 The rule as far as I've understood it is this:

-Only a class whose members strictly return the type on which it is generic can be covariant on said type.
+Only a class whose members *strictly return* the type on which it is generic can be covariant on said type.
 Meaning no functions of the class can take/consume a parameter of the type, they can only return it.
 This in turn means there is no way for such a class to have a function that can take a "wrong" subclass and add it to its member variables.
 We call classes that only return their type **producers**.
 Producers are covariant on their type. `List<E>` is a **producer**, and is therefore **covariant** on E. However MutableList has the function `add(element: E)`, this means the class doesn't strictly **return**, it also **consumes** a parameter of the type and thus is not a producer, nor is it covariant.

 ### Always an exception